 Dentures are a removable replacement option for all or some of your missing teeth.
 Your doctor at West Town Dental Care will custom-fit dentures for your mouth and consult with you on how to properly clean and maintain your dentures.
 Dentures are often used for replacing your teeth, when dental implants are not an option.
 If you’ve lost all of your teeth, whether from gum disease, tooth decay or injury, replacing your teeth will not only benefit your appearance, but also your overall health.
 Dentures can make it easier to eat and speak, which will improve your quality of life.

-Partial dentures are a basic option to replace multiple missing teeth in your mouth.
+Partial dentures are a basic option to replace multiple missing teeth in Chicago, IL in your mouth.
 A partial denture rests on a metal framework that is attached to your natural teeth.
 Your natural teeth serve as an anchor for the partial denture to stay in place.
-A partial denture is a removable alternative to a bridge.
+A partial denture is a removable alternative to a traditional bridge.

 When you lose all of your teeth, the facial muscles around your mouth will begin to sag and loose strength.
 Missing teeth can cause facial collapse and dramatically age a patient.
 A full denture can help fill out the appearance of your face and profile.
 It will help to slow down the aging process that was caused by the missing teeth.